derricknguyen12/leagueoflegendsbanrates/README.md

   frameborder="0"
 ></iframe>

 Since our p-value .309 > 0.05, we fail to reject null hypothesis.
 We cannot claim that there is a relationship between missingness and result.
-Thus, the missingness of bans does not depend on the result column.
+Thus, whether a team won or not does not tell you anything about whether they banned or not.

 ## Hypothesis Testing